belgif/review/Meetings/2023-01-23/Agenda.md

 **Questions:**
-- where is the project charter ?
+- where is the project charter ? **There is no project charter yet.**
-- can we limit the exercise to putting a page on github with a picture of the datamodel and a reference to the (latest version) of the xsd ? without starting a classic ICEG exercise (which requires a budget) ?
+- can we limit the exercise to putting a page on github with a picture of the datamodel and a reference to the (latest version) of the xsd ? without starting a classic ICEG exercise (which requires a budget) ? **In a first step, BOSA will refer to the latest version of the xsd on vocab.belgif.
+BOSA will include a page on github that will refer to this xsd and that will show a picture of the datamodel.**
-- who can provide and publish the deliverables on the ICEG pages ?
+- who can provide and publish the deliverables on the ICEG pages ? **BOSA will make an attempt.**
-- when is the public review period foreseen ?
+- when is the public review period foreseen ? **It is not the intention to change anything to the model that was agreed by the Address Committee.
+We are dealing here with a publication effort only and with a governance issue: the issues mechanism on github will be used to manage the lifecycle of the standard.**

 Next step:
-approval of the model by the Address Committee
+inform the Address Committee about the publication of the existing model on github

 ## The need for a more concerted Belgian Data Space approach (Raf Buyle - 15')
 Europe has set its sights on the Data Economy, with the ambitious aim to create a Single Market for Data by 2030.
 Data must flow all around Europe to enable future innovations (e.g. based on AI) and improve the quality of European lives.
 But this doesn’t come easy, and there are a lot of barriers which need to be removed before we can get there.
 This is where Data Spaces come in.
 A Data Space can be understood as an ecosystem of organisations that are able to share data among each other more easily because of pre-made agreements that pertain to the technical, legal and business aspects of data sharing.